TOSIT-IO/tdp-collection-extras/README.md

 - `airflow`: deploys the Apache Airflow release (Airflow Webserver + Scheduler + Worker)

+## Example

+For examples on how to run these roles, please check out the [TDP Getting Started](https://github.com/TOSIT-FR/tdp-getting-started).

 ## Contribute

 Please follow the guidelines at [contributing](./docs/contributing.md) and respect the [code of conduct](./CODE_OF_CONDUCT.md).